adamriha97/fixmall/README.md

 ## Ultimate Function

 To create a new XML file with both filled and modified data, you can use the `Ultimate XML` button.
+First, supplementation will take place, and only then will the adjustment occur, which can be important in case only a specific age range is being adjusted using `From` (`Od`) and `To` (`Do`).

 <p align="center">